Cocaine and Cardiovascular Health

 In addition, cocaine use impairs your judgment.
 Even people who do not inject this drug may face a heightened risk of infectious disease due to making poor decisions about unprotected sex.

 Unfortunately, cocaine also impairs your immune system.
-As a result, using this drug can accelerate HIV infection and increase the damage the virus does to the cells in your brain or spinal cord.
+As a result, using this drug can accelerate HIV infection and increase the damage the virus does to your immune system.
 In people with HIV, cocaine also speeds up the development of NeuroAIDS, which is a neurological condition linked to memory loss, movement problems and vision impairment.

 Treatment for Cocaine Addiction